devtobi/cv/README.md

 **Info**: Keep in note the commands for exporting environment variables might differ depending on your operating system.

-The following npm scripts are available for generation:

-- `pnpm run build-html`: Builds a `.html` version thats easily readable and can be further manually edited (but not recommended)
-- `pnpm run build-web`: Builds a minified and optimized `.html` version ready to deploy as static website.
-- `pnpm run build-pdf`: Builds a `.pdf` version by launching a headless chrome browser and using its built-in print functionality using puppeteer.
+To build the static files use the command `pnpm run build`.
+The command builds an `.html` version and a `.pdf` version and places those files into specific subdirectories for each language your CV was written in.

 ### Usage with GitHub actions